 If you've used an online search engine, you can do a reverse address lookup.
 The same way you'd use an email address for an email search or a phone number for a reverse phone lookup, you enter an address to try to discover the information associated with it.
 Sometimes, an address search can reveal even more—while phone numbers are typically only associated with one person, several people may have lived at the same address.

 As with any search, the more information you provide, the more accurate it will be.
 For search purposes, most U.S. addresses appear in this format: house number, street name, city, state and ZIP code.
 Typically, as long as the address you're searching for still exists, it will appear automatically for selection in the dropdown box.
-In minutes, PeopleLooker searches across billions of publicly available data points to return a report.
+In minutes, PeopleLooker searches across millions of publicly available data points to return a report.